aws/aws-mwaa-local-runner/README.md

 - You can setup the local Airflow's boto with the intended execution role to test your DAGs with AWS operators before uploading to your Amazon S3 bucket.
 To setup aws connection for Airflow locally see [Airflow | AWS Connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html)
 To learn more, see [Amazon MWAA Execution Role](https://docs.aws.amazon.com/mwaa/latest/userguide/mwaa-create-role.html).
-- You can set AWS credentials via environment variables set in the `docker/config/.env.localrunner` env file.
-To learn more about AWS environment variables, see [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) and [Using temporary security credentials with the AWS CLI](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html#using-temp-creds-sdk-cli).
-Simply set the relevant environment variables in `.env.localrunner` and `./mwaa-local-env start`.

 ### How do I add libraries to requirements.txt and test install?

-- A `requirements.txt` file is included in the `/requirements` folder of your local Docker container image.
+- A `requirements.txt` file is included in the `/dags` folder of your local Docker container image.
 We recommend adding libraries to this file, and running locally.

 ### What if a library is not available on PyPi.org?

-- If a library is not available in the Python Package Index (PyPi.org), add the `--index-url` flag to the package in your `requirements/requirements.txt` file.
+- If a library is not available in the Python Package Index (PyPi.org), add the `--index-url` flag to the package in your `dags/requirements.txt` file.
 To learn more, see [Managing Python dependencies in requirements.txt](https://docs.aws.amazon.com/mwaa/latest/userguide/best-practices-dependencies.html).

 ## Troubleshooting

 The following section contains errors you may encounter when using the Docker container image in this repository.

-### My environment is not starting
+## My environment is not starting - process failed with dag_stats_table already exists

 - If you encountered [the following error](https://issues.apache.org/jira/browse/AIRFLOW-3678): `process fails with "dag_stats_table already exists"`, you'll need to reset your database using the following command:

 ```bash
 ./mwaa-local-env reset-db
 ```

-- If you are moving from an older version of local-runner you may need to run the above reset-db command, or delete your `./db-data` folder.
-Note, too, that newer Airflow versions have newer provider packages, which may require updating your DAG code.

-### Fernet Key InvalidToken

-A Fernet Key is generated during image build (`./mwaa-local-env build-image`) and is durable throughout all containers started from that image.
-This key is used to [encrypt connection passwords in the Airflow DB](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/fernet.html).
-If changes are made to the image and it is rebuilt, you may get a new key that will not match the key used when the Airflow DB was initialized, in this case you will need to reset the DB (`./mwaa-local-env reset-db`).

 ## Security